 We measured the median score as the median human-normalized score over the past 100-episodes and report the final median scores as the average for this measure over the last 10M frames (5\% of training frames).
 Individual game scores are also reported as the average over the final 10M frames.

 We found, under both the hard and the easy settings, DNA outperformed PPO by a wide margin (see Table \ref{tab:a57_summary}).
 DNA also outperformed Rainbow DQN on the easy settings after just 85.5M training frames (Figure \ref{fig:a57_median_plot}).
 Training plots are provided in Figures \ref{fig:a57_dna_hard}, \ref{fig:a57_dna_easy}.
 Results for each game are given in Tables \ref{tab:a57_full_hard}, \ref{tab:a57_full_easy}.
-Most surprising is that when trained with only a single policy epoch, a larger batch size, and more parallel agents, PPO becomes comparable with Rainbow DQN on the easy settings while arguably being a much simpler algorithm, while also being 80-times faster to train.
+Most surprising is that when trained with only a single policy epoch, a larger batch size, and more parallel agents, PPO becomes comparable to Rainbow DQN on the easy settings despite being a much simpler algorithm and being 80-times faster to train.